 The Olin Tuition Scholarship

-Currently valued at more than $93,000, the merit-based Olin Tuition Scholarship benefits all admitted students.
-Offered for eight semesters of full time study and covering half the tuition charges, this scholarship recognizes achievement inside and outside the classroom and represents our confidence in your ability to succeed in this unique academic environment.
-Our goal is to attract talented students committed to making a difference in the world, and partnering with them to make an Olin education a reality.
+Currently valued at more than $115,000, the merit-based Olin Tuition Scholarship benefits all admitted students.
+Offered for eight semesters of required full time study and covering half the annual tuition charges, this scholarship recognizes achievement inside and outside the classroom and represents our confidence in your ability to succeed in this unique academic environment.
+Our goal is to attract talented students committed to making a difference in the world and partnering with them to make an Olin education a reality.

 Need-Based Aid at Olin

-In addition to this merit scholarship, the College is committed to meeting the full demonstrated financial need for those who apply by the appropriate deadline and are eligible for additional assistance.
-Similiar to the merit scholarship, our need-based aid program is available for eight semesters of full-time study.
-Our process involves a single application – the Free Application for Federal Student Aid (FAFSA) – and is designed to be streamlined and equitable.
+In addition to this merit scholarship, the College is committed to meeting full demonstrated financial need for up to eight semesters of required full-time study for those who apply by the appropriate deadline and are eligible for additional assistance.

 Eligibility is determined by completion of the FAFSA.
-Currently, full need-based aid is awarded to U.S. Citizens and Eligible Non-Citizens.
-Limited need-based aid may be available for International students.
+Currently, need-based aid is available to U.S. Citizens and Eligible Non-Citizens.